jyyulab/NetBID/docs/docs/network_construction/network_construction.md

    - The theory of using expression dataset to infer gene regulatory networks is based on [SJARACNe](https://academic.oup.com/bioinformatics/advance-article/doi/10.1093/bioinformatics/bty907/5156064).
    It uses an information theoretic approach to eliminate the majority of indirect interactions inferred by co-expression methods.
 More samples, higher sensitivity and precision will be obtained by experiment.
    Typically, more than 100 samples is a better choice.
    - Large size public datasets from the same tissue, cell line or biological background as the analysis dataset are recommended.
-User could search the databases such as GEO, TCGA.
+User could search the public databases such as [GEO](#the-choice-of-expression-dataset-for-network-construction), [TCGA](#https://portal.gdc.cancer.gov).
    - Computational inferred networks will surely have false positive edges, especially for those with relative small mutual information (MI) score.
 Functions related with network processing will be described in the [Driver estimation](../docs/driver_estimation) part.
    - Once a high quality network is generated, user could put them into a common shared place that multiple projects with similar biological background could rely on that.